Use the Pantheon Workflow

 Code Moves Up, Content Moves Down

 The main process of the Pantheon workflow is to move code up from Dev to Test to Live and content down from Live to Test to Dev.
-To facilitate this, we put files into our distributed filesystem, Valhalla, and code on to the application servers.
+To facilitate this, we put files into our distributed filesystem, Valhalla, and code on to the application containers.
 When you build or migrate your site to Pantheon, configuring the correct paths initially will avoid complications down the road.

 Why does Pantheon do this?